msyamkumar/cs220-projects/spring20/p8/stage2.md

- {'name': 'Stanley Kubrick', 'rating': 8.3, 'count': 11}, {'name': 'Sergio Leone', 'rating': 8.3, 'count': 7}, {'name': 'Satyajit Ray', 'rating': 8.2, 'count': 9}, {'name': 'Moustapha Akkad', 'rating': 8.2, 'count': 1}]
+ {'name': 'Stanley Kubrick', 'rating': 8.3, 'count': 11}, {'name': 'Sergio Leone', 'rating': 8.3, 'count': 7}, {'name': 'Satyajit Ray', 'rating': 8.2, 'count': 9}, {'name': 'Moustapha Akkad', 'rating': 8.2, 'count': 1}, {'name': 'Andrew Grieve', 'rating': 8.2, 'count': 6}, {'name': 'Danny Boyle', 'rating': 8.2, 'count': 1}]
 ```

 What do you notice about the number of movies of the highest-rated
 directors (and actors)?
 Is the highest median a good metric for best,
 or can you think of a better metric?

-#### #Q38: Who are the fifteen best actors, if we only consider those who have acted in at least 5 movies?
+#### #Q38: Who are the fourteen best actors, if we only consider those who have acted in at least 5 movies?

 Can you add a parameter to a previously created function to deal with
 this extra constraint (i.e., a minimum number of movies)?

-#### #Q39: Who are the fifteen best actors, if we only consider those who have acted in at least 30 movies?
+#### #Q39: Who are the sixteen best actors, if we only consider those who have acted in at least 30 movies?

-#### #Q40: Who are the ten best directors, if we only count directors having at least 8 movies?
+#### #Q40: Who are the eight best directors, if we only count directors having at least 8 movies?